ulrikstrid/ocaml-oidc/README.md

 ## Running Binary:

 After building the project, you can run the main binary that is produced.
+This will start a webserver with a OIDC client configured for certification.

 ```
-esy x ReasonGuestLoginOidcClientApp.exe
+esy start
 ```

 ## Running Tests: